asdasd-123/Python_Treeview_Builder/README.md

 ## TreeBuild:
-This module will build a TTK Treeview widget inside a supplied frame.
+This library will build a TTK Treeview widget inside a supplied frame.

 Features:
 - Option to enable search boxes.